qorix-group/score/docs/process/roles/index.rst

    * Decisions in the technical lead circle
    * Approving the releases of the S-CORE SW platform and modules

-.. role:: Quality Manager
-   :id: rl__quality_manager
-   :status: valid
-   :tags: quality_management
-   :contains: rl__committer

-   The quality managers shall be responsible for the planning and coordination of the quality activities, i.e. the quality management.

 .. role:: Security Manager
    :id: rl__security_manager
    :status: draft